tharinduSamare/Multicore_processor_verilog_design/README.md

 ## Synthesis procedure
 1. Set the "CORE_COUNT" in the [toFpga.v](https://github.com/tharinduSamare/Multicore_processor_Matrix_multiply_verilog_design/blob/main/toFpga.v)
+2. If requires to change the UART communication baud rate,
-2. Compile and upload to the DE2-115 board.
+3. Compile and upload to the DE2-115 board.
-3. Connect the RS-232 cable to the DE2-115.
+4. Connect the RS-232 cable to the DE2-115.
 Make sure the "COM PORT" name is correct in [processor_matrix_multiplication_functions.py](https://github.com/tharinduSamare/Multicore_processor_Matrix_multiply_verilog_design/blob/main/python_code_for_synthesis/processor_matrix_multiplication_functions.py)
-4. Go to the "UART_INS" state by "KEY[1] push button.
+5. Go to the "UART_INS" state by "KEY[1] push button.
-5. Run the [processor_matrix_multiplication.py]
+6. Run the [processor_matrix_multiplication.py]
-6. Set the matrix dimensions and number of cores in the multi-core processor.
+7. Set the matrix dimensions and number of cores in the multi-core processor.
-7. Wait few seconds for the data transmission and matrix multiplication.
+8. Wait few seconds for the data transmission and matrix multiplication.
-8. Clock counts for the multiplication is visible on the seven-segment display in decemal.
+9. Clock counts for the multiplication is visible on the seven-segment display in decemal.
-9. Answer is verified within the laptop using a python function.
+10. Answer is verified within the laptop using a python function.
 (If there is an error it will be shown in the terminal.)
-10. All the data are saved in text files in the [python_code_for_synthesis](https://github.com/tharinduSamare/Multicore_processor_Matrix_multiply_verilog_design/tree/main/python_code_for_synthesis) folder.
+11. All the data are saved in text files in the [python_code_for_synthesis](https://github.com/tharinduSamare/Multicore_processor_Matrix_multiply_verilog_design/tree/main/python_code_for_synthesis) folder.

 ## Simulation procedure
 1. Open Quartus Prime software and set the required module as Top-level Entity. (ex:- register.v)